 Among the most gifted poets, writers and musicians of the third century was a group of poets later immortalized as the Seven Sages of the Bamboo Grove.
 The Seven Sages argued that previous unquestioning compliance to Confucianism was, in part, to blame for the fall of the Han Dynasty.
 Daoist in philosophy, the Seven Sages discussed philosophy and art under a bamboo grove to escape the corruption and oppression of the court.

 Buddhism, arriving in China from India during this time, gained quick acceptance in many parts of the country.
 Intellectually, Buddhism felt harmonious with many Daoist ideas, which was understandable since Daoist terms were employed by early translators to express Buddhist ideas.
 Buddhism also provided a new focus during a time when it was difficult to have much faith in civil government.
-It spoke to questions of suffering and death with a frankness that did not exist in native Chinese traditions, advancing a fully expounded vision of the afterlife, and of the prospect of salvation.
-Its morality, including the sanction against the taking of life, seemed, to many, to follow compassion to its logical end.
+It spoke to questions of suffering and death with a frankness that did not exist in native Chinese traditions, advancing a fully expounded vision of the afterlife and of the prospect of salvation.
+To many, its morality, including the sanction against the taking of life seemed to follow compassion to its logical end.
 That Buddhist monasteries became exempt from taxation was more controversial; as was monks’ vows of celibacy, since these vows contradicted the filial obligation to provide parents with grandchildren.
-On the latter point, Buddhists argued that it was the ultimate expression of filial piety to free parents from suffering by performing pious acts in their name, so as to ensure they will be born into a better life in their next reincarnation.
+On the latter point, Buddhists argued that it was the ultimate expression of filial piety to free parents from suffering by performing pious acts in their name.
+Buddhists believed that this would help ensure that those so honored would be born into a better life in their next reincarnation.

 In 486 the Northern Wei began to institute reforms which significantly increased the effectiveness, and economic power of its state.
 The most important of these reforms was the creation of the “equal field system” in which the state owned the land, but gave most families lifetime-control over 40 mu (approximately 6.6 acres), ensuring that as much land as possible was occupied by taxpaying farmers.
 The equal field system helped diminish the power of local Chinese land holders.
 It increased the government’s tax revenue and raised agricultural productivity.
 Another important reform was the creation of a divisional militia, i.e. volunteer farmer-soldiers who served in rotation in armies at the capital or on the frontiers.
 Kitting out soldiers had become expensive because cavalrymen needed both armor to protect both men and horses from powerful crossbows.
 The cost of this army was minimized by allowing soldiers to farm when not called upon for training or for campaigns.